Mighty303/Kanban-planner/README.md

 <h2>Introduction</h2>
 <p>
     This is a side project I have been working on alongside school for a couple months mainly for fun.
-I got inspured by github's kanban planner in "Projects" so I wanted to recreate it myself and customize it.
+I got inspired by github's kanban planner in "Projects" so I wanted to recreate it myself and customize it.
 </p>

 <h2>Features</h2>